Edinburgh-College-of-Art/dynamic-web-design/docs/_setup/phpstorm-sftp-setup.md

 * * *

-**†** Your Domain Username and Password should have been provdied in your sign-up email.
-You can change your password in at <https://edinburgh.domains/user-information/> (sign-in required)
+**†** Your Domain Username and Password should have been provided in your sign-up email.
+You can change your password at <https://edinburgh.domains/user-information/> (sign-in required)

 ![Set SFTP Server Gif](gif/PHPStormSetSFTP.gif)